tenstorrent/tt-studio/README.md

     #   - /dev/tenstorrent:/dev/tenstorrent
 ```

 For local development use the echo model that implementats flask inference API server but merely repeats the prompt.
+On first run you will need to build that Docker image, see [models/dummy_echo_model/README.md](models/dummy_echo_model/README.md).

 # Documentation